SailendraDarbha94/pankh.AI/readme.md

-i habe to buck up
+i have to buck up or buckle up